Peagah-Vieira/Peagah-Vieira/README.md

 ### About me 👨‍💻

 - I am 19 years old, fascinated by technology since i was kid.
+- At the moment I'm focused on learning React + NodeJS.

 ### Languages and tools 🧰